Micro Credentials: Machine Learning

 Request a Phone Call.
 Complete the form below to inquire.
 By submitting the form, you will receive information from Northeastern University with details about Micro Credentials and other programs by email or receive a phone call from one of our enrollment coaches.
 You can unsubscribe at any time.

-Request Information: Micro Credentials - Data Mining Techniques
+Request Information: Micro Credentials - Machine Learning

 By submitting the form, you will receive information from Northeastern University with details about our degree programs and certificates by email or receive a phone call from one of our enrollment coaches.
 You can unsubscribe at any time.